dreiQBIK/3qbik-wp-theme-wptd/README.md

 ## Installing the Theme

-Install this theme as you would any other, and be sure the Timber plugin is activated.
+Install this theme as you would any other, and be sure the Timber plugin is activated (see dependencies).
 But hey, let's break it down into some bullets:

 1. Make sure you have installed the plugin for the [Timber Library](https://wordpress.org/plugins/timber-library/) (and Advanced Custom Fields - they [play quite nicely](http://timber.github.io/timber/#acf-cookbook) together).
 2. Download the zip for this theme (or clone it) and move it to `wp-content/themes` in your WordPress installation.
 3. Rename the folder to something that makes sense for your website (generally no spaces and all lowercase).
 4. Activate the theme in Appearance > Themes.
 5. Do your thing!
 And read [the docs](https://timber.github.io/docs/).

+### Dependencies

+This theme is build with Timber and ACF (including acf-builder). **Therefore you need to install these plugins first, before you activate the theme!**

+-  ACF PRO
+-  Timber
+-  Yoast SEO (for title and description tags - they will not show up without it)

 ## What's here?